VashuJain2024/VashuJain2024/README.md

 <a href="mailto:jainvashu8533@gmail.com" target="_blank">
   <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Email" />
 </a>

 ---

-## 🎉 Events and Conferences

-I recently attended an event focused on emerging technologies, networking, and hands-on experiences, where I connected with industry professionals, communities, tech giants, and startups to learn about real-world tech applications and collaboration opportunities.

----

 Thank you for visiting my profile!
 Let's connect and build something amazing together. 😊